The Future of Microsoft Windows Server 2016: From File Server, to Datacenter, to Cloud

 What about PowerShell?
 Microsoft has ensured that PowerShell is the clear choice for managing Windows Server 2016.
 When making installations, you don't see a desktop.
 You see the PowerShell console.

-Just a few lines of PowerShell code and you have the ability to manage thousands of users.
-Windows Server 2016 is the first to include container technology in the Windows Server product line.
+With just a few lines of PowerShell code, you can manage thousands of users.
+Windows Server 2016 is the first version of the Windows Server product line to include container technology.

 Final Thoughts